As Heard On:

 The context for this song is the Mother Baby homes that existed in the 1900’s in Ireland, where women who had babies out of wedlock were sent to these homes, run by nuns, subjected to cruelty and often their babies died as a result.

-Wayward Woman was produced by Damien Jurado, originally released Sep 29th, 2022 on World Peach Records and being re-released as a single Feb 16th, 2024.
+Wayward Woman was produced by Damien Jurado, originally released Sep 29th, 2022 on World Peach Records and was re-released as a single Feb 16th, 2024.

 "I know I’m a shame to the church and the state